Saving Foundation Flow-Matching Priors for Inverse Problems: Experiments

 \subsection{Simple-distortion IPs}

 \paragraph{Datasets, tasks, and evaluation metrics} We use 3 diverse datasets: DIV2K~\citep{Agustsson_2017_CVPR_Workshops}, RealSR~\citep{RealSR} and AFHQ~\citep{choi2020starganv2}, and take $100$ random images out of each dataset.
 We set the image resolution to $512 \times 512$ by resizing and cropping the original.
-We consider \textbf{four linear IPs}: i) \textbf{4$\times$ super-resolution} from $128 \times 128$ to $512 \times 512$; ii) \textbf{$70\%$ random-mask inpainting}; iii) \textbf{Gaussian deblurring} with a kernel size of $61$ and standard deviation of $3.0$; iv) \textbf{Motion deblurring} with a kernel size of $61$ and intensity of $0.5$.
+We consider \textbf{four linear IPs}: i) \textbf{4$\times$ super-resolution} from $128 \times 128$ to $512 \times 512$; ii) \textbf{$70\%$ random-mask inpainting}; iii) \textbf{Gaussian deblurring} with a kernel size of $61$ and a standard deviation of $3.0$; iv) \textbf{Motion deblurring} with a kernel size of $61$ and an intensity of $0.5$.
 We add Gaussian noise $\sigma = 0.03$ to all measurements.
-For evaluation metrics, we use PSNR for pixel-level difference, SSIM and DISTS for structural and textural similarity, LPIPS for perceptual difference, and CLIPIQA \& MUSIQ as no-reference quality metrics.
+For evaluation metrics, we use four reference-based metrics, including PSNR for pixel-level difference, SSIM and DISTS for structural and textural similarity, LPIPS for perceptual difference, and two no-reference metrics, CLIPIQA \& MUSIQ.
+The reference-based metrics are our primary metrics, and the no-reference metrics are secondary and just serve as tie-breakers.
+Results measured by DISTS and MUSIQ are included in \cref{sec:complete-exp-res}.

-\paragraph{Competing methods} We compare our FMPlug (\textbf{-W}: warm-start only, Number of Function Evaluations (NFE) $=3$) with deep image prior (DIP)~\citep{Ulyanov_2020} (an untrained image prior) + \cref{eq:ours_fm}, D-Flow ($\text{NFE}=6$) \citep{ben2024d} (a SOTA plug-in method), FlowDPS ($\text{NFE}=28$) \citep{kim2025flowdpsflowdrivenposteriorsampling} (a SOTA interleaving method) and FlowChef ($\text{NFE}=28$) \citep{patel2024steering} (another SOTA interleaving method).
-For a fair comparison, we use Stable Diffusion V3 \citep{esser2024scalingrectifiedflowtransformers} as the backbone for all methods that require foundation priors.
-We also compare with the recent OT-ODE ~\citep{pokle2023training}, PnP-Flow ~\citep{martin2025pnpflowplugandplayimagerestoration} based on a domain-specific FM prior, AFHQ-Cat from~\citep{martin2025pnpflowplugandplayimagerestoration}---not with foundation priors, however, because OT-ODE and PnP-Flow are not compatible with latent FM models.
-For methods that integrate text prompts, including FlowDPS and FlowChef, we compare two variants with the prompts on and off, respectively; we use postfix \textbf{-P} to indicate the prompt-enabled variants.
-We use the pretrained degradation-aware prompt extractor of \cite{seesr} to generate label-style text prompts.
-We set the CFG scale to $2.0$ when text prompts are on.
-Details of the hyperparameter can be found in \cref{sec:app_exp_details}.
+\paragraph{Competing methods} We compare our FMPlug (\textbf{-W}: warm-start only, Number of Function Evaluations (NFE) $=3$) with deep image prior (DIP)~\citep{Ulyanov_2020} (an untrained image prior), D-Flow ($\text{NFE}=6$) \citep{dflow} (a SOTA plug-in method), FlowDPS ($\text{NFE}=28$) \citep{kim2025flowdpsflowdrivenposteriorsampling} (a SOTA interleaving method), and FlowChef ($\text{NFE}=28$) \citep{patel2024steering} (another SOTA interleaving method).
+For fairness, we use Stable Diffusion V3 \citep{esser2024scalingrectifiedflowtransformers} as the common backbone.
+Since FlowDPS and FlowChef integrate text prompts, we compare two variants with the prompts on and off, respectively; we use the postfix \textbf{-P} to indicate the prompt-enabled variants.
+We use the pretrained degradation-aware prompt extractor of \cite{seesr} to generate label-style text prompts (CFG scale = $2.0$).
+Details on implementation and hyperparameters can be found in \cref{sec:dim_mismatch} and \cref{sec:app_exp_details}, respectively.